phetsims/faradays-electromagnetic-lab/doc/model.md

 **B-field**: a synonym for magnetic field.

-**Current amplitude**: A value with range [-1,1].
+**Normalized Current**: A value with range [-1,1].
 The magnitude describes the amount of current relative to the maximum current that may be induced in the model.
 The sign indicates the direction of the current.
 View components use this value to determine how they should respond to induced current.
 For example, deflection of the voltmeter needle, brightness of the light bulb, and speed of